aryyyn/drawasnake/README.md

-use your arrows keys and try drawing a snake ahaha
+use your arrows keys and try drawing a snake ahaha -Aryn

+Revised by ItsM0rty uwu <3